Partial Information in a Mean-Variance Portfolio Selection Game: Introduction

 As a mean-variance objective induces time inconsistency, what constitutes a Nash equilibrium is nontrivial.
-As explained in Huang and Zhou \cite{HZ22}, in a dynamic game where players have time-inconsistent preferences, two levels of game-theoretic reasoning are intertwined.
+As explained in Huang and Zhou \cite{HZ22}, in a game where players have time-inconsistent preferences, two levels of game-theoretic reasoning are intertwined.
 At the {\it inter-personal} level, each player selects an action in response to other players' chosen strategies.
 The selected action, importantly, has to be an equilibrium at the {\it intra-personal} level, so as to resolve time inconsistency among this player's current and future selves.
-As a result, we say $(\pi_1^*,\pi^*_2,...,\pi^*_N)$ is a Nash equilibrium, if for every $i=1,...,N$, $\pi^*_i$ is the $i$-th investor's intra-personal equilibrium given others' strategies $\{\pi^*_j\}_{j\neq i}$---namely, every player achieves her own intra-personal equilibrium simultaneously (Definition~\ref{def:E}).
-This amounts to a ``{\it soft} inter-personal equilibrium'' in \cite{HZ22}, while the stronger notion ``{\it sharp} inter-personal equilibrium'' therein cannot be easily defined for a mean-variance objective; see the discussion below Definition~\ref{def:E}.
+Hence, we say $(\pi_1^*,\pi^*_2,...,\pi^*_N)$ is a Nash equilibrium, if for every $i=1,...,N$, $\pi^*_i$ is investor $i$'s intra-personal equilibrium given others' strategies $\{\pi^*_j\}_{j\neq i}$---namely, every player achieves her intra-personal equilibrium simultaneously (Definition~\ref{def:E}).

-The focus of this paper is to investigate how a Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ changes from the case of full information (where investors know the precise dynamics of $S$) to that of partial information (where investors only observe the evolution of $S$).
-Note that it is the latter case that reflects the reality: investors in practice do not know the precise dynamics of $S$, but attempt to infer that from the observed evolution of $S$.
-As we will see, this change from an idealized case to a realistic one can drastically enlarge systemic risk.

-For concreteness, we assume that investors do not know precisely the expected return $\mu$ of $S$, except that it has two possible values $\mu_1,\mu_2\in\R$ (with $\mu_1>\mu_2$).
-Our analysis breaks into two distinct scenarios: (i) $\mu\in\R$ is a fixed constant, and investors attempt to infer the true value of $\mu$ between $\mu_1$ and $\mu_2$; (ii) $\mu=\mu(M(t))$, where $M$ is a two-state continuous-time Markov chain, and investors attempt to infer the recurring changes of $\mu$ between $\mu(1)=\mu_1$ and $\mu(2)=\mu_2$.
-The first scenario applies to the stock of a company with unreported innovation (see Koh and Reeb \cite{KR15}), for which investors need to infer if an innovation has raised the expected return from $\mu_2$ to $\mu_1$.
+We focus on investigating how a Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ changes from the idealized case of full information (where investors know the precise dynamics of $S$) to the realistic one of partial information (where investors only observe the evolution of $S$).
+For concreteness, we assume that under partial information, investors do not know precisely the expected return $\mu$ of $S$, except that it has two possible values $\mu_1,\mu_2\in\R$ (with $\mu_1>\mu_2$).
+Our analysis breaks into two distinct scenarios: (i) $\mu\in\R$ is a fixed constant, and investors attempt to infer the true value of $\mu$ between $\mu_1$ and $\mu_2$; (ii) $\mu$ is a continuous-time Markov chain, and investors attempt to infer the recurring changes of $\mu(t)$ between $\mu_1$ and $\mu_2$.
+The first scenario applies to the stock of a company with unreported innovation (Koh and Reeb \cite{KR15}), for which investors need to infer if an innovation has raised the expected return from $\mu_2$ to $\mu_1$.
 The second scenario, on the other hand, models the repeated shifts between a bull and a bear market.

 As baselines of our analysis, Theorem~\ref{thm:E mu known} (resp.\ Theorem~\ref{thm:E M known}) presents an explicit Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ under full information (i.e., when $\mu$ is perfectly known).
 These results are already new to the literature.
 The former generalizes the extended Hamilton-Jacobi-Bellman (HJB) equation in Bj\"{o}rk et al.\ \cite[Section 10]{BKM2016}, derived for the classical mean-variance problem of one single agent, to the current multi-player setting.
 The latter further integrates the regime-switching framework of \cite{Zhou2003} into our multi-player extended HJB equation.